Best Camera for Landscapes | 2025

 Cons:

-• Smaller MFT sensor
+• Smaller MFT sensor makes it harder to get ultra wide-angle

 • Plasticky construction

 While it’s one of our favourite beginner cameras of all time, the Olympus OM-D E-M10 Mark IV sports a number of easy-to-use but advanced features that make it excellent for landscape photography.
-We particularly like the Live Composite feature – this allows you to create long exposure images and monitor their progress on the LCD in real time.
+We particularly like the Live Composite feature, which allows you to create long-exposure images and monitor their progress on the LCD in real time.
+With 20.3MP of resolution, the E-M10 IV offers a reasonable amount of pixel power for making prints of your images.
+It captures punchy and vivid images with great-looking colours, and benefits from the huge selection of Micro Four Thirds lenses

-With 20.3MP of resolution, the E-M10 IV offers a bit more pixel power than the Lumix G7, though it uses the same sensor and lens mount.
-It has a plastic body, rather than the heavier metallic construction of the premium DSLRs we’ve seen in previous sections, and while this does mean it’s a bit less tough, it also makes the E-M10 Mark IV incredibly light and portable – which is great if you’re planning to take it on some landscape-focused hikes.
-We also love the 5-axis stabilisation built into the camera, which makes it much easier to get sharp shots hand-held.
+The camera has a plastic body, rather than the heavier metallic construction of premium and professional cameras, and while this does mean it’s a bit less tough, it also makes the E-M10 Mark IV incredibly light and portable.
+This is great if you’re planning to take it on some landscape-focused hikes.

 Top image .jpg